 A detailed description of the data development process is beyond the scope of this document.
 However this process incorporates, the development of a specific data product by a single provider based on the model, or the roll-out of a data exchange schema to the broader community.

-As part of the data delivery and deployment process, communication within a specific information community is centred on the information model and the catalogue of feature types that is agreed by its members.
+As part of the data delivery and deployment process, communication within a specific information community is centred on the information model and the catalogue of feature types that is agreed to by its members.
 Commonly this involves some or all of the following, depending on the size, resources and enthusiasm of the community:

 generate and publish appropriate documentation of the information models.
 If the formalisation process is followed then this can be auto-generated from the models;